 The Society is honoured to be entrusted with the Book of Remembrance which contains the names of those who died.
 At each service, the first names are read out and a candle is lit in memory of a loved one by members of the congregation.
 Sadly, the list of names in the book continues to grow every year.

 Today, as much as ever, the service offers the chance to grieve and reflect in privacy with others who have been through similar experiences.

-The next Service of Thanksgiving and Remembrance will take place on Saturday, 31 October 2020.
-More details will be available on our website soon.
+The next Service of Thanksgiving and Remembrance will take place in October 2021.

 If you would like to add a name to the Book of Remembrance, please email email@example.com